 Anyone whose ever tutted at UK drivers or sighed at M25 tailbacks: you’ve seen nothing yet.

 One of my favourite (though at the time most terrifying) tales to tell was when my friend and I were catching a local bus from Pushkar to Jaipur.
 The driver instructed us to sit, instead of in regular seats, a kind of upstairs cabin which we had to climb a ladder to reach.
 It had carpeted floors and walls and no seat belts.
 It was kind of like a furry cupboard so even if we were thrown around, at least it was padded.

 As well as being extremely hot, the journey was certainly an interesting ride.
 Traveling down the motorway at 70mph, a traffic jam emerged on the horizon and our driver decided no, today was not a day he wanted to sit in traffic.

 Instead, he performed an emergency stop (thank God for the padded cupboard).
-Then, he put the bus in reverse and sent us reeling backwards down the motorway, into the path of speeding cars and lorries and to a chorus of screams from the other passengers.
+Then, he put the bus in reverse and sent us reeling backwards down the motorway, into the path of speeding cars and lorries and to a symphony of screams from the other passengers.

 By the time we reached our end destination we were feeling lucky to be alive.
-Over the course of the month there was plenty of other such dramatic journeys.
+Over the course of the month there were plenty of other such dramatic journeys.
 Lanes aren’t really a thing – everyone just drives in a massive throng, weaving around each other.
 We did ask a taxi driver how people know where to stay – he said they just do.
 For the most part, people seem to rise from the chaos like phoenix: unscathed and coated in a thick layer of dust and dirt, often having acquired a wandering goat.